Universality in volume law entanglement of pure quantum states: Results

 Although our formula~\eqref{FitFunc} is derived from a thermal state, it somehow works in the integrable cases where the states never thermalize.
-This success is achieved because the states are scrambled and partially thermalized, which usually leads to the generalized Gibbs ensemble~\cite{GGE2007}.
-We give a (non-rigorous) proof of the validity of the formula for the time-averaged 2RPC in {\bf Supplementary Information}.
+This success is achieved because the pure quantum states are scrambled and partially thermalized, which usually leads the states to the generalized Gibbs ensemble (GGE)~\cite{GGE2007}.
+Hence, the slope $\ln a$ quantifies the number of states in the GGE.
+We give a (non-rigorous) proof of the validity of the formula for the time-averaged 2RPC in Supplementary Note~2.
 We also note several differences between the integrable cases and the non-integrable cases.
 First, for the integrable cases, other physical observables, such as staggered magnetization, are not explained by the cTPQ states or thermal equilibrium states~\cite{Pozsgay2013}.
 Second, the properties of the temporal fluctuations are different between the two cases.
 A fluctuation is larger in integrable cases than in non-integrable cases, as one can see in the inset of Fig.~\ref{Fig_quench}, where the dynamics of the 2RPC at the center of the system, $S_2(L/2)$, is plotted.
 We observe that the fluctuation decays algebraically with the system size $L$ for the integrable cases, whereas it decays exponentially in the non-integrable cases~\cite{Kiendl2016}.
 These differences probably reflect the existence of infinitely many conserved quantities in integrable systems.

 We also comment on the implication of our results on recent studies on chaos in quantum many-body systems.
-In Ref.~\cite{Ruihua2016}, the time dependence of $S_2(t)$ was related to the out-of-time-ordered correlation, which captures the essence of quantum chaos~\cite{Maldacena2016}.
-As we discuss in {\bf Supplementary Information}, the convergence of $S_2(l,t)$ in time and the applicability of formula~(\ref{FitFunc}) thereof mean that the quantum states become scrambled in whole spatial regions.
+In Refs.~\cite{Ruihua2016,OTOCexpr}, the time dependence of $S_2(t)$ is related to the out-of-time-ordered correlation, which captures the essence of quantum chaos~\cite{Maldacena2016}.
+As we discuss in Supplementary Note~2, the convergence of $S_2(\ell,t)$ in time and the applicability of formula~(\ref{FitFunc}) thereof mean that the quantum states become scrambled in whole spatial regions.
 Therefore, we expect that the time until the convergence of the 2RPC after the quench is a good diagnostic for the scrambling time~\cite{Lashkari2013}, and it would be interesting to relate those two time scales directly in future work.

-\section{Application to many-body localization transition}
+\subsection{Application to many-body localization transition}